chasejmReal/JermProject/Z-Setup/Commands.md

 python manage.py migrate
-#   FUNCTION: enter django enviroment
+#   FUNCTION: apply pending changes (if any) to the database
 #   Use if need to make migrations